How to Wear A Kashmiri Shawl for Every Occasion

 the-classic-head-drape-a-way-to-wear-a-kashmiri-shawl

 How to Style: Drape the shawl over your head like a hood or veil, letting the fabric flow over your shoulders and down your back.
-This style adds a sense of reverence and respect, while the intricate embroidery or woolen texture provides visual richness.
-Perfect for cultural events, weddings, or festivals, this style carries deep cultural significance while showcasing the beauty of the shawl.
+The intricate embroidery or woollen texture provides visual richness while the soft fabric sits gently against the face.
+Perfect for cultural events, weddings, or festivals, this style carries deep significance while showcasing the shawl’s finest details.

 Maharaja Wrap